wvdlaan/todomvc/README.md

    (eg; on my desktop it's `/home/walter/todomvc`)
 3. `ctrl-space` -> _Workspace: Toggle workspace tree_
    this will show/hide the workspace tree
-4. In the workspace tree (sidebar on the left) open `core.cljs` which you will find in `todomvc/src/todomvc/core.cljs`
+4. In the workspace tree (sidebar on the left) open `application.cljs` which you will find in `todomvc/src/todomvc/application.cljs`

-You now have two tabs in Light Table; `Quiescent TodoMVC` and `core.cljs` Let's put them side-by-side to get a better overview.
+You now have two tabs in Light Table; `Quiescent TodoMVC` and `application.cljs` Let's put them side-by-side to get a better overview.

 5. `ctrl-space` -> _Tabset: Add a tabset_
 6. Drag one of the two tabs to the new tabset
 7. Hide the workspace tree with `ctrl-space` -> _Workspace: Toggle workspace tree_

 No further action is needed.
-The code in `core.cljs` is now connected to the todo-application in the browser-tab.
+The code in `application.cljs` is now connected to the todo-application in the browser-tab.
 Let's see what that brings us.

 ## Inspecting the application state

-Go to the end of `core.cljs`.
+Go to the end of `application.cljs`.
 The last line reads `(def app-hook app)`.
 This makes the application available outside the `main` function so we can use this `app-hook` to sniff around in the application-state.

 To evaluate expressions in Light Table you have to position the cursor right after the expression and press `ctrl-enter`.
-For example, type `@(:state app-hook)` on a newline at the end of `core.cljs` and evaluate with `ctrl-enter`.
+For example, type `@(:state app-hook)` on a newline at the end of `application.cljs` and evaluate with `ctrl-enter`.
 This will show the application-state.

 To look at the list of todo-items evaluate